erick-otenyo/adm-boundary-manager/README.md

 1. Select your country of interest.
 GADM data should available for all countries in the world.
 2. Look for the `Geopackage` download link.
-For GADM data, downloading a geopackage comes with all the data for all the different levels
+For GADM data, downloading a geopackage comes with all the data for all the different levels.
+This allows to upload data for different levels of a country with one step.

-Once you download the country geopackage and save it somewhere in your computer, you are ready to load it.
+Once you download the `country geopackage` and saved it somewhere in your computer, you are ready to load it.

 ### Load GADM 4.1 data